 Doubling the ropes

-This part is easier, as it consists of doubling the lines, and only requires that you follow the pattern.
+This part is easier.
+It consists of doubling the lines, and only requires that you follow the pattern.

 To begin, take the long end, and pass it alongside the short end, all through the pattern until you arrive at the starting point.
 Now your rope will be doubled.
-At this point, remove the nails (or pens).
+At this point, remove the nails.
 Continue through the pattern again until you reach the starting point, this will make 3-passes.
-As our rope is long, you can continue on to making more passes (this will result in a bigger mat).
+If you want, you can continue on to making more passes (this will result in a bigger mat).
 If you have 3 passes, the mat will be small, but you can enlargen it by adding a Flemish coil around it, using the last of your rope.

 It is necessary to add stitching to hold the mat together.
 Thread a large sail needle with marline, and sew through each rope in the coil from the knot to the outer edge radially, then along the edge and back through the coil again to the knot.
 Do this for the entire mat.
 Since my coils are 6 rope wide, I also stitched them together in the same manner, otherwise they have a tendency to overlap.